 And while he and Caroline were close, she wasn't much of an ally when it came to his love life, either.

-"Caroline never approved of any of the women in his life, possibly with the exception of the actress Christina Haag, whom he dated before Daryl," Taraborrelli told People recently.
+"Caroline never approved of any of the women in his life, possibly with the exception of the actress Christina Haag, whom he dated before Daryl," Taraborrelli told People in 2019.
 "He had come to the conclusion that she'd never be happy with anyone he chose.
 He would just listen and then do what he wanted to do."

 Ultimately, he said, "both Caroline and Jackie were tough on John's girlfriends because they wanted someone for him who would make them feel like he was being taken care of."

 Novembers remained difficult for Jackie and tended to put her in a melancholy mood.
 She had returned to the White House only once, in 1971, to view the official portraits of her and JFK.

 But in what turned out to be final years of her life, she seemed to be making peace with her starring role in a most storied chapter of the country's history.

 According to Barbara Leaming's Jacqueline Bouvier Kennedy Onassis: The Untold Story, she told John over dinner when she was 61 that, if his father were to come back into her life somehow, she wasn't sure she would want to be with him.

 For the first time ever she made a public show of support for a presidential candidate, Bill Clinton, and she became friendly with both him and Hillary Clinton, hosting her fellow first lady in New York and sailing with the couple on Martha's Vineyard.

 "You have to be you," she encouraged Hillary.